CDL director Philip Yeo says Sherman Kwek’s statement an 'attempt to distract' from issues

 CEO Sherman Kwek should focus on making back S$1.9 billion in losses, says Philip Yeo, who is among the minority directors led by Kwek Leng Beng.

-SINGAPORE: Mr Philip Yeo, a board member of City Developments Limited (CDL), on Friday (Feb 28) described group CEO Sherman Kwek's statement a day earlier as an "attempt to distract everyone from the matter at hand".
+SINGAPORE: A day after Mr Sherman Kwek named his father's associate as the source of a dispute within their company City Developments Limited (CDL), board member Philip Yeo emerged to criticise Mr Kwek's statement as "an attempt to distract everyone from the matter at hand".

 Mr Yeo is among the minority directors led by Mr Kwek's father and executive chairman Kwek Leng Beng.

-In a statement, he said Mr Sherman Kwek and the directors acting with him intentionally circumvented the Nomination Committee and pushed through the appointment of two new additional independent directors against legal advice.
+In a statement late on Friday (Feb 28), Mr Yeo said Mr Sherman Kwek - CDL's group CEO - and the directors acting with him intentionally circumvented the company's nomination committee and pushed through the appointment of two additional independent directors against legal advice.

-"They quickly reconstituted the Nomination Committee and the Remuneration Committee as the Nomination & Remuneration Committee to effectively immobilise the executive chairman," Mr Yeo added.
+"They quickly reconstituted the nomination committee and the remuneration committee as the nomination & remuneration committee to effectively immobilise the executive chairman," Mr Yeo said.

-He said Mr Sherman Kwek should focus on making back S$1.9 billion of shareholders' losses that occurred through a deal involving Sincere Properties as well as the other losses from the UK property investments.
+He added that Mr Sherman Kwek should focus on making back S$1.9 billion in shareholder losses from an investment involving Chinese developer Sincere Properties, as well as other losses from UK property investments.

 "CDL was acquired by Mr Kwek Hong Png, Mr Kwek Leng Joo and Mr Kwek Leng Beng," he added, referring to Mr Kwek Leng Beng's late father and brother.